UVAFME/UVAFME.github.io/howtorun.md

 present in the correct directories and with the correct naming system.
 You must have these files/folders:

-1. *UVAFME.exe* - this is the UVAFME executable file for the model
+1. *UVAFME_vx* - this is the UVAFME executable file for the model, the '*vx*' denotes version.
 2. *file_list.txt* - this is a text file that tells the model where your input and output directories are
 3. **input_data** - this is the directory that contains all the input files